Jacques Mesrine: Escape from La Santé

-La Santé was seen as escape proof.
+La Santé was seen as an escape-proof prison.
 In his escapes from his Canadian prisons, Mesrine had required little more than wire cutters and a very high degree of audacity.
 During this incarceration, however, he faced security far better than any he had defeated before.
 A report noted that Mesrine had been seen doing exercises in his cell and was behaving like a man who had received good news.
 On 8 May 1978, he produced a gun, stole keys and, with François Besse (a highly accomplished escaper in his own right), and another man, Mesrine got out of a cellblock and into a fenced-off yard walkway.
 They had a grappling iron with them and Mesrine forced some workmen with an extending ladder to bring the ladder along.
 The trio unlocked a yard gate in an inner wall; an armed guard was taken by surprise at his post.
 The men then reached an isolated part of the 14 metre (46 ft) high exterior wall (which would have presented a considerable challenge without the ladder).
-They hooked the grappling iron onto the top of the ladder and slid down the rope.
+They hooked the grappling iron onto the top of the ladder, scaled the wall, and slid down a rope.
 The third man over the wall was shot dead by police in the street outside.
-Mesrine and Besse hijacked a car and evaded the police cordon; they had become the first men to escape from La Santé.
+Mesrine and Besse hijacked a car and evaded a police cordon; they had become the first men to escape from La Santé.